jatu-studiobox/node-red-contrib-ui-widget-thermometer/README.md

 *Remark*

 *If payload has value more than Max.
-Temperature settings, result thermometer mercury height at 100%.
-And if payload has value less than Mix.
+Temperature settings, result thermometer mercury height at 100%.And if payload has value less than Mix.
 Temperature settings, result thermometer mercury height at 0%.*

 ## Examples
 After install, see usage examples at Node-RED Import menu.
 Examples at '@studiobox/node-red-contrib-ui-widget-thermometer'.